 Easy hikes in Yosemite offer free entertainment for kids while packing in plenty of opportunities to slow down and enjoy the great outdoors.
 The good news is there are plenty of trails to choose from, but the trick is deciding which is best for your family.
 Here are some of my favorite short hikes to take with my own two boys, ages five and two.

-Yosemite with Toddlers- 7 Easy Hikes
+Yosemite with Toddlers- 10 Easy Hikes and Places to Enjoy with Preschoolers

 1. Lower Yosemite Falls